BoiseState/CS321-resources/examples/junit-shapes/README.md

-# JUNIT Testing Example
+# JUnit Testing Example

-The purpose of this example is to show Junit5 in action!
+The purpose of this example is to show JUnit5 in action!

 Contained herein is a simple representation of Rectangles and Squares, and unit tests for each.

-See RectangleTest and SquareTest for the Junit unit tests.
+See RectangleTest and SquareTest for the JUnit unit tests.

-# Running Junit
+# Running JUnit

-Junit can be simple to set up, provided you are careful.
+JUnit can be simple to set up, provided you are careful.

 ## In an IDE